magomimmo/modern-cljs/doc/tutorial-14.md

 # Tutorial 14 - It's better to be safe than sorry (Part 1)

-In this part 1 of the tutorial we're going to prepare the field for one of the main topic in the software development lifle cycle: *code testing*.
+In this part 1 of the tutorial we're going to prepare the field for one of the main topic in the software development life cycle: *code testing*.
 Code testing is a kind of continuum which goes from zero to almost full test coverage.
 I'm not going to open those kind of discussions which have a never ending story and go nowhere.
 Code testing